 There'll probably still be an excess to pay and possibly a co-payment for older animals, but insurance could still massively reduce what you'd need to pay your vet.

-The average pet insurance claim was £793, according to the Association of British Insurers (ABI).
+The average pet insurance claim was £817, according to the Association of British Insurers (ABI).
 But claims can reach thousands of pounds depending on the condition.
-The ABI gives a case-study of a terrier with claims totaling more than £40,000 over an eight-year period for a lung disorder.
+The ABI gives an example of a French bulldog with a claim totaling £7,000 for a fractured leg.